jc3213/easy_proxy/README.md

 ## About
-- An ease to use autoproxy browser extension
+- An ease to use auto-proxy browser extension
-- Support auto proxy, auto fallback proxy, and export proxy rules as PAC script file
+- Support auto proxy, fallback proxy, and export proxy rules as PAC script file

 ## Install the extension
 - Microsoft Edge